kkilgour/RepData_PeerAssessment1/PA1_template.md

 The mean daily steps taken is 10766.19 and the median daily steps taken is 10766.19.

 Do these values differ from the estimates from the first part of the assignment?
 What is the impact of imputing missing data on the estimates of the total daily number of steps?
-The mean value is the same as the first part, but the median now matches the mean and is slightly higher than in the first part.
+The mean value is the same as in the first part of the assignment, but the median now matches the mean and is slightly higher than in the first part of the assignment.
 Comparing the histograms to one another, the frequency of days around the mean is much higher than it was before.

 ## Are there differences in activity patterns between weekdays and weekends?
 For this part the weekdays() function may be of some help here.
 Use the dataset with the filled-in missing values for this part.